HoriKyouko/StarWarsVR/README.md

 			- Still need to fix an issue with the training droid where the laser blasts are from other areas than the current location of the training droid.
 I think this has to do with the delay inherit in initialization.
 		- Added in sound effect for when the laser fires
+		- Added in code to cause reflection of laser blasts using the lightsaber
+		- Attempted to make the lightsaber feel more natural, but still haven't managed it

 	- Added the Droid Assault scene
         	- Added the terrain to the scene